h16r/jsc-example/README.md

 This project showcases the integration and configuration of the [java-semver-checker](https://github.com/trpouh/java-semver-checker) maven plugin.
-To try it out for yourself simply clone the repository and `verify`:
+To try it out for yourself simply clone the repository and run the following commands:

 ```sh
 git clone https://github.com/trpouh/jsc-example.git